Find Affordable College Courses

 Logan, UT

 With a ranking of #10, Utah State University did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
-Located in the small city of Logan, USU is a public college with a very large student population.
+Located in the small city of Logan, USU is a public school with a very large student population.

 Women make up 69% of the psychology majors at the school.